Fadhilamadan/fadhilamadan/README.md

 **[About me:](https://fadhilamadan.com/about)**

 Software Engineer doing Web Dev things and a lifetime learner.
-Based in Jakarta, Indonesia.
-Working for a startup that focuses to help online sellers.
+Working in a company that focuses on Software Development Services.
+Based in Yogyakarta, Indonesia.

 - 🌱 I’m currently learning Golang
 - 💬 Ask me about anything [here](https://github.com/fadhilamadan/fadhilamadan/issues)